Return to the UEM Homepage

 Cities are now being looked at as urban ecosystems where resources are used, processed and wastes are generated.

 Looking at cities (and its natural and built environments) as sustainable ecosystems is critical in providing a long-term vision for cities based on sustainability.
 It empowers people and fosters participation and inter-generational equity.
 It recognizes and builds on the characteristics of cities including their human, cultural, historic and natural systems.
 Besides environmental dimensions, an ecosystem approach also helps achieve long term economic and social security.
 It enables communities to minimize their ecological footprint, and enables continual improvement, accountability and transparency.
-Effective demand management and appropriate use of environmentally sound technologies for cities can be systematized, and a range of approaches and tools can be used to assist cities adopt such sustainable practices.
-On the whole, it recognizes the intrinsic value of biodiversity and natural ecosystems and their protection and restoration from within an urban perspective.
+Effective demand management and appropriate use of environmentally sound technologies for cities can be systematized, and a range of approaches and tools can be used to assist cities adopt such sustainable practices (see text box below).

 These issues are critical to the professions represented here today -architects, planners, developers and designers.
 All of us have a role to play - we need to go beyond our buildings and designs, and remember to contextualize our work within a larger urban ecosystem.
 By doing this, environmental impacts can be reduced, and less resources consumed, in order to achieve broad long-term sustainability: both at the level of a building and at the level of a city.